containers/podman/docs/source/markdown/podman-attach.1.md

 ## DESCRIPTION
 **podman attach** attaches to a running *container* using the *container's name* or *ID*, to either view its ongoing output or to control it interactively.\
-The *container* can detached from (and leave it running) using a configurable key sequence.
+The *container* can be detached from (and leave it running) using a configurable key sequence.
 The default sequence is `ctrl-p,ctrl-q`.
 Configure the keys sequence using the **--detach-keys** OPTION, or specifying it in the `containers.conf` file: see **[containers.conf(5)](https://github.com/containers/common/blob/master/docs/containers.conf.5.md)** for more information.

 ## OPTIONS
 #### **--detach-keys**=**sequence**